-- Research as part of the clinical responsibilities - Joint strategic initiatives through close interaction between the leaders of the health care system and the university - Increased research output based on cancer register data - A regional network and a national portal for clinical trials - Research nurses at all hospitals treating cancer for increased inclusion in clinical trials - Continuous development and use of the regional biobank - Ongoing research projects are visualized and promoted through an open database structure.
+- Research as part of the clinical responsibilities - Joint strategic initiatives through close interaction between the leaders of the hospital, the healthcare region and the university - Increased research output based on cancer register data - A regional network and a national portal for clinical trials - To have research nurses at all hospital that treat cancer, as a means of promoting inclusion of patients in clinical trials - Continuous development and use of the regional biobank - Ongoing research projects are visualised and promoted through an open database structure.
+Key profile areas include genomics and proteomics, stromal components and signaling cascades, model systems, prognostic and predictive biomarkers, novel therapeutic targets and molecular epidemiology, academic clinical trials, radiotherapeutics and health economics.

-- A clinical trial unit for phase I-IV trials in oncology and hemathology at the Skane University Hospital - Statistical and epidemiological expertise at the Lund University and at the Regional Cancer Centre South - A population-based Regional Cancer Register with 98% coverage rate is run by the Regional Cancer Centre South - Some 30 cancer-specific quality and outcome registers run in collaboration between health care and the Regional Cancer Centre South - A regional biobank linked to the Region Skane with free-of-charge collection of tumor samples and blood/plasma samples - Genomics and proteomics platforms with bioinformatics expertise at the Lund University - A center for molecular diagnostics at the Department of Laboratory Medicine - A unit dedicated to advanced cell and gene therapy with a focus on hematooncology under development.
+- A population-based Regional Cancer Register with 98% coverage rate is run by the Regional Cancer Centre South - Some 30 cancer-specific quality and outcome registers are run in collaboration between healthcare and the Regional Cancer Centre South - A regional biobank linked to the Region Skane with free-of-charge collection of tumour samples and blood/plasma samples - A clinical trial unit for phase I-IV trials in oncology and hematology at the Skane University - Statistical and epidemiological expertise at Lund University and at the Regional Cancer Centre - Genomics and proteomics platforms with bioinformatics expertise at the Lund University - A center for molecular diagnostics, a joint strategic initiative between the Faculty of Medicine at Lund University and the Division of Laboratory Medicine, Medical Services, Region Skane - A unit dedicated to advanced cell and gene therapy with a focus on hemato-oncology under - Rapidly developing imaging facilities including PET CT scans and within short a PET MRI and also a 7 Tesla MRI authorized for both research and health use - The Cochrane Sweden Centre (since May 2017) and the HTA-Skane department for evidence based medicine, knowledge transfer and implementation

 As a university level teaching hospital, the South Sweden Cancer Centre is responsible for the teaching of students within a range of professions, including medical students, hospital physicists and nurses.
-Specialist training is provided in several cancer-related diciplines.
+Specialist training is provided in several cancerrelated disciplines.
 The centre also provides a number of further educational initiatives as well as education directed at patients and next-of-kin.
-Graduate students (>70 PhD students in training solely in oncology and hemathology) are involved in the fields of basic, translational and clinical cancer diagnostics and treatment as well as epidemiology.
+Graduate students (>70 PhD students in training solely in oncology and hematology) are involved in the fields of basic, translational and clinical cancer diagnostics and treatment as well as epidemiology.

+Skånes Universitetssiukhus

-Skånes Universitetssjukhus Getingevägen 4 222 41 Lund Sweden
+Getingevägen 4 222 41 Lund Sweden

+Medical Director:

-Medical Director: Dr. Bjorn Lovgren-Ekmehag Scientific Director: Prof. Ingemar Pettersson
+Dr. Bjorn Lovgren-Ekmehag Scientific Director: Prof. Ingemar Pettersson